Decker School of Nursing Undergraduate Student Handbook

 Clinical Course Registration

-The Decker School of Nursing reserves the right to place deadlines on registration changes for courses with clinical components (separate from those of the University), and/or alter student placement within course section(s) based on clinical agency, department, and school operating needs.
+The Decker School of Nursing reserves the right to place deadlines on registration changes for courses with clinical components (separate from those of the University), and/or alter student placement within course section(s) based on clinical agency, department and school operating needs.

 Clinical Placements

-The Decker School of Nursing makes final clinical placements based upon student, course, preceptor, agency and school needs.
+The Decker School of Nursing makes final clinical placements based on student, course, preceptor, agency and school needs.
 In some clinical courses, student preference of clinical site may be considered but not guaranteed.
 Students must provide care to patients to whom they are assigned.
 When a clinical instructor is not on-site, responsibility for the provision of patient care must be explicitly defined and mutually agreed upon by the clinical instructor and the clinical agency.

 Innovative Simulation and Practice Center/ISPC

 Students may be recorded on videotape, film, audiotape, paper, digital medium or otherwise by the University, its agents, servants or employees.
 By agreeing to attend the Decker College of Nursing and Health Sciences, all students authorize the use of such recording for any proper and legitimate educational or commercial purpose by the University, either on or off campus.
 Students acknowledge the University's ownership of recorded material and further agree that student names, likenesses and biography may be used for the purpose of promoting the program.
-Those students wishing to opt out of being recorded should contact the Innovative Simulation and Practice Center director.
+Students wishing to opt out of being recorded should contact the Innovative Simulation and Practice Center director.

 Evaluation of Laboratory/Clinical Performance

-The laboratory/clinical performance is an integral part of the course and is graded on a satisfactory/unsatisfactory basis.
+Laboratory/clinical performance is an integral part of the course and is graded on a satisfactory/unsatisfactory basis.
 Specific expectations of clinical/laboratory performance are identified for each course in the course syllabus.
 When the evaluation is satisfactory, the letter grade for the didactic or theoretical component is the grade assignment for the course.
 If the clinical performance is unsatisfactory, the grade for the course is F.

 Health and Clinical Practice Requirements